About The Grange

 The Grange is a place of sanctuary for people and for nature.
 An ever-changing group of people from near and far call The Grange home for a short period of time during which they have the opportunity to find some peace from the often harsh realities of daily life, and to learn skills and gain basic qualifications.

 We are based in an old rectory surrounded by 10 acres of beautiful meadows and gardens in the picturesque village of Great Cressingham in West Norfolk.
-We are fortunate to share the space with a wide range of wildlife including barn owls, kingfishers and muntjac as well as domesticated ponies, sheep, chickens and guinea pigs.
+We are fortunate to share the space with a wide range of wildlife including 26 species of mammal (incl.
+9 bats), over 150 species of wildflower and 620 species of moth!
+We also look after ponies and chickens on the site and the River Wissey runs along our north-west boundary.
 The beauty of The Grange makes it a wonderful setting for people looking for peace and inspiration.

 The Grange is a not-for-profit organisation limited by guarantee with a board of Directors and a group of Elders who offer guidance and support.